 At Becht/Givens Service Experts, we know that there’s only so much prep work you can do to get ready for bad weather, and time might not give you much warning, so we’ve put together a few tips of what you can do before and after a severe weather event takes place.

 - Turn off your heating and cooling equipment.
-Power surges are common during bad weather, so be sure to turn off your system via your thermostat and your circuit breaker to make sure it is fully off.
+Power surges are typical during bad weather, so be sure to turn off your system via your thermostat and your circuit breaker to make sure it is fully off.

 - Damaged?
 If you locate any damage to your system or if it is sitting in standing water, call Becht/Givens Service Experts prior to turning on your air conditioner.
-We can properly look at your system and determine whether or not an AC repair is a necessity.
+We can properly look at your system and decide whether or not an AC repair is a necessity.

-Of course we all hope that threatening weather doesn’t hit us in Louisville, but we have to be prepped if we want the best chance to avert any major damage or other issues that might come with it.
+Of course we all hope that threatening weather doesn’t hit us in Louisville, but we have to be prepped if we want the best chance to avoid any major damage or other concerns that might come with it.
 If you have any questions about how to best prepare for threatening weather in Louisville or want to know what our AC repair service consists of after the storm has passed, give us a call at 502-785-8230 or schedule an appointment with Becht/Givens Service Experts through our online scheduler.